 No matter how many times I make truffles, my experience is always the same: they melt easily!
 But what can you expect from fudgy and gooey?

-I hope you enjoyed this dark chocolate truffles recipe made with Bom Bom Fully Baked liqueur!
+I hope you enjoyed this dark chocolate truffles recipe.
 They are super satisfying.

 What is your favorite liquor-based dessert recipe?
 Let me know in a comment below.